guide

 What if there’s a clause in my tenancy agreement about energy suppliers?

-• If you’re paying the bills directly, it’s still a good idea to let your landlord know that you’ve decided to change supplier.
+If you’re paying the bills directly, it’s still a good idea to let your landlord know that you’ve decided to change supplier.
 It’s an open gesture which will be appreciated, and keep you on good terms with your landlord.

 It’s worth bearing in mind that if your landlord has a number of properties, they may have an agreement with a certain supplier – so would be less likely to switch.
-But you don’t know unless you ask!

 Can my landlord choose my gas or electricity supplier?

 Your landlord has the right to choose your supplier if they’re paying for the energy directly.
 But there’s no reason why you can’t make a suggestion.
-They may be happy to switch if there are savings to be made!

 Can I get a smart meter as a tenant?

-Landlords are currently being encouraged to help their tenants benefit from smart meters.
+Landlords are being encouraged to help their tenants benefit from smart meters.
 This is all part of the national drive to get smart meters installed into every home by 2030.
 So if you pay your bills yourself, now would be a perfect time to get one installed.
 We’d recommend you let your landlord know your intentions because:

 • There may be a section in your tenancy agreement about the type of meter that can be installed in the property.
 This is particularly relevant if your meter is in a communal part of the building.